What is a Gerund Phrase- Definition and Function with Examples

 Examples of Gerund Phrases as Objects

-The gerund phrases act as the direct or indirect object in the following sentence.
+The gerund phrases act as the direct or indirect object in the following sentences.
 A direct object is an object that receives the action.
 An indirect object is someone or something that action is directed toward.

 • They advise taking tickets early.